-Equality Scheme Ref Action Responsible Person Foreward and 1.3 Commit the necessary resources in terms of people, time and money to comply with Section 75 statutory duties and implement equality scheme.
+Equality Scheme Ref Action Responsible Person Foreword and 1.3 Commit the necessary resources in terms of people, time, and money to comply with Section 75 statutory duties and implement equality scheme.
 Principal & Chief Executive 2.7 Integrate objectives and targets relating to the statutory duties into strategic and operational business plans Principal & Chief Executive 2.8 Ensure staff job descriptions to ensure they reflect their obligations to the discharge of the Section 75 statutory duties and implementation of the equality scheme.
 HR Services Manager 2.9 Monitor staff reporting of equality examples through SER process to ensure that suitable examples are provided.
-Head of Quality Improvement 2.11; 2.12 Draft and submit the annual report on progress to the Equality Commission by 31 August each year and post report on website Equality Officer 2.15 Review Action Plan annually in Cultural keeping with Corporate plan Diversity & Equality Forum 3.1 Consult on EQIAs Lead Policy Person with advice from Equality Officer 3.4 Review consultation lists annually HR Business Partner (Equality) 4.22 Publish screening results as per commitments HR Business Partner (Equality) 4.26 Monitor policies with an adverse impact Lead Policy Person & Equality Officer 4.27 Review equality monitoring reports to inform management decisions.
-Equality and Cultural Diversity Forum and College Management Team.
-4.32 Publish monitoring results Equality Officer 5.3 Take forward training actions as stated in Equality Scheme 5.3 and 5.4 Chief HR Officer 5.7 Monitor the effectiveness of equality training.
-Chief HR Officer 6.1 Review the accessibility of the information provided by the College Equality and Cultural Diversity Forum 6.5 Continuously review the website and the information posted on the website to ensure it is accessible.
-Equality Officer & Head of MILT 6.9 Review access to information and services Head of School / Unit 8.
-Communicate complaints process and ensure process is accessible Equality Officer
+Chief Officer, Quality Excellence and Development 2.11; 2.12 Draft and submit the annual report on progress to the Equality Commission by 31 August each year and post report on website Equality Officer 2.15 Review Action Plan annually in keeping with Corporate plan Internal Equality Working Group 3.1 Consult on EQIAs Lead Policy Person, Compliance Manager with advice from Equality Officer 3.4 Review consultation lists HR Business

+annually Partner

+armaany (Equality)

+4.22 Publish screening results as per HR Business

+commitments Partner

+(Equality)

+4.26 Monitor policies with an adverse Lead Policy

+impact Person,

+Compliance

+Manager and

+Equality Officer

+4.27 Review equality monitoring Internal Equality

+reports to inform management Working Group

+decisions. and

+Management

+4.00 Dublish as a ita sis a seculta Team

+4.32 Publish monitoring results Equality Officer

+5.3 Take forward training actions as Chief HR Officer

+5.5 stated in Equality Scheme 5.3 Chief HK Officer

+and 5.4

+5.7 Monitor the effectiveness of Chief HR Officer

+0.7 equality training.

+6.1 Review the accessibility of the Internal Equality

+information provided by the Working Group

+College

+6.5 Continuously review the website Equality Officer

+and the information posted on & Head MILT

+the website to ensure it is and IS

+accessible

+6.9 Review access to information Head of School /

+and services Unit

+8 Communicate complaints Equality Officer

+process and ensure process is

+accessible